 while the video source determined horizontal resolution.

-line.
-The LaserDisc horizontal resolution equaled 400
+per line.
+LaserDisc horizontal resolution equaled 400

 pixels, VHS videotape 240 pixels.